FasterPy: An LLM-based Code Execution Efficiency Optimization Framework

 \textbf{Organization}: The rest of this paper is structured as follows: Section~\ref{Background} presents the relevant background and covers the main concepts used in this study.
 Section \ref{Related Work} presents the related work.
 Section \ref{Approach} provides a detailed description of \fp{}, including its core modules and implementation methods.
 Section~\ref{Experimental Design} describes the experimental design, including the data processing pipeline, the experimental setup, and the improvements made to the PIE benchmarking program.
-Section~\ref{Evaluation} presents the evaluation methodology, benchmarks, metrics, and results, which are further analyzed and discussed in Section~\ref{Discussion}.
+Section~\ref{Evaluation} presents the evaluation methodology, benchmarks, metrics, and results.
+Section~\ref{Ablation Study} presents the ablation studies, including component ablation, retrieved context representation ablation, and dataset ablation.
+The findings are further analyzed and discussed in Section~\ref{Discussion}.
 The potential threats to validity are clarified in Section \ref{Threats to Validity}.
 Finally, Section \ref{Conclusions} concludes this work with future work directions.